FreeFem/FreeFem-modules/_modules/nonlinear-contact.md

 ## Algorithms

 we consider the contact between an elastic arch and a rigid one, due to an applied pressure.
+A new FreeFEM function, called projection, is used in order to compute the projection points.

 Please cite [1] or [2] if you want to use the following code.